zoshs2/Automatic_Naver/README.md

 # Automatic_Naver
-You can set up the time to write a post on NAVER cafe by machine.
+You can set up the time to write a post on NAVER cafe by your machine.